Student Gender Identity and Gender Expression Policy

 Crossdressers and Transvestites

 A transvestite or crossdressing person is someone who at times wears clothing, jewellery and/or make-up not traditionally or stereotypically associated with their assigned sex.
-There is generally no intention or desire to change their gender identity or assigned sex, and has no relation to sexual orientation.
+There is generally no intention or desire to change their gender identity or assigned sex and has no relation to sexual orientation.
 Crossdressing is not necessarily synonymous with drag, of which is more concerned with performance and entertainment.
-There are also negative connotations with the use of transvestites and can be met with distaste when used.
+There are also negative connotations with the use of the term transvestites and this can be met with distaste when used.
+The term ‘transgender’ is more appropriate.

 Gay